 It’s that time of year again!
-Every morning throughout hunting season I awake to distant gun shots echoing through the woods as hunters all around seek to fill their freezers for the year with fresh meat.
+Every morning throughout hunting season, I awake to distant shots echoing through the woods as hunters all around seek to fill their freezers for the year with fresh meat.

-Simple and Delicious Deer Jerky
+Deer Jerky Recipe

-- 1 lb venison (fat and skin removed)
+- 1 lb venison fat and skin removed

 - 1 teaspoon liquid smoke

 - 1 tablespoon Worcestershire sauce

 - Slice the venison into strips that are about 1/4″ thick (slightly frozen meat will cut more easily than meat that is completely thawed or warm).